 - One of the many benefits of composite resin filling is that it requires less tooth removal during its application.
 After the filling has bonded to the natural tooth, it results in a much stronger overall tooth.

 - Another chief benefit of composite resin fillings is that they bond to your natural tooth.
 Composite resin fillings usually come in two types, inlays and onlays.
-They are fabricated in dental labs, and once they are returned to the dental clinic, the tooth will be shaped, and a bonding agent will be applied to the tooth.
 The filling is then hardened and cemented to the natural tooth, which helps provide additional strength.

 - After the filling is attached to your tooth, a special light is placed in your mouth and positioned over the filling.
 This greatly helps reduce the time required for the bonding agent to harden.
 Typically, the filling is completely cured and hardened in less than a minute.